-1) Placing an order & French polishing, restoration work:
+1) Purchasing/Placing an order and French polishing/restoration work:

 We accept all major credit cards has payment, overseen by Barclaycard credit card services, Bank transfer, Paypal, Cash, Cheques, requiring them to be cleared first before the release of the item or items.

-Payment must be made & accepted first before a purchased item is dispatched any restoration or French Polishing work must be paid in full, prior to the return of the restored or freshly French Polished item or items.
+Payment for any item must be made in full & accepted first before a purchased item is worked on completed and dispatched and any restoration or French Polishing work must also be paid in full, prior to the return of the restored or freshly French Polished item or items.

 2) VAT: Reg number 269 9420 57.
 Prices are listed excluding VAT.
 VAT will be added to the final sale price in your shopping basket and checkout.

 It is best to inquire first the delivery charge & possible dates of delivery before making a purchase, although in England most deliveries should be are standard rate of £75 delivery.
 This fee is generally very heavily subsidised by us though.
 Outside England, UK rest of the world prices do vary accordingly.